 The prominence of the pink band along the wing edges varies from specimen to specimen.

 Plants in the pea family (Fabaceae), the larval food of the Western Sulphur (Colias occidentalis) anchor their populations across western North America.

-A very common butterfly, the Orange Sulphur (Colias euytheme) extends its range across most of the United States.
+Orange Sulphur (Colias euytheme).
+Its range extends across most of the United States.
 Wing tops are yellow with black stripes that are visible as dark borders from underside of the wings.
 Additionally, a distinct white spot, located in the middle of the bottom wing, is visible during an examination of the underside of the wings.